Issues with DRS

 Before you go to your meeting, think about your goals.
 It helps to write them down.
 Think about the kind of school or training you want and what kind of job you want.

 When you go to the meeting, bring your goals and proof of your disability like medical records.
-If you get SSI or SSDI, bring a letter from the Social Security Administration saying how much money you get.
+If you get SSI or SSDI, bring a letter from the Social Security Administration showing how much money you get.

 The Independent Client Assistance Program (CAP) is a program at Equip for Equality that helps DRS customers who have problems with DRS.
 CAP can help you get the DRS services you need and file an appeal if DRS says it will not help you.